Trump Intensifies Attack On McCain, Says He Used The Steele Dossier For ‘Evil Purposes’

 “They gave it to John McCain, who gave it to the FBI for very evil purposes.
 That’s not good,” Trump said.
 “And the other thing, he voted against repeal and replace — now he’s been campaigning for years for repeal and replace.”

-He added that McCain had hurt sick people and the nation who could have had better health care when he chose to vote down repealing Obamacare.
+He added that McCain had hurt sick people, and the nation, when he chose to vote down the Obamacare repeal.

-Bartiromo pushed Trump, saying that while she recognized that it was style to “punch back” against people, he was punching a person who couldn’t punch back.
+Bartiromo pushed Trump, saying that while she recognized that it was his style to “punch back” against people, he was punching a person who couldn’t punch back.

-He also blamed the media for fueling the feud between himself and McCain.
-He claimed that he doesn’t talk about McCain but that she and other reporters had asked him about it so he was forced to respond.
+Trump also blamed the media for fueling the feud between himself and McCain.
+He claimed that he doesn’t talk about McCain, but that she and other reporters had asked him about it — so he was forced to respond.

 “No, I don’t talk about it.
 People ask me the question, I didn’t bring this up,” Trump said.
 “You just brought it up, you asked the question.
 When I went out yesterday to the scrum, they asked me the question.
 When they ask me the question, I answer the question.”

-“It’s not fake news, you just told me why you have an issue with him, it’s real news,” she said.
+“It’s not fake news, you just told me why you have an issue with him, it’s real news,” she replied.

 President Trump blames the media for fueling John McCain feud https://t.co/ZkaubE8heu pic.twitter.com/xLR620ad6Q